 - Colour should be added to aid in understanding icons, and distinguishing neighbouring icons.
 As such, not every icon needs colour.

-- Colour-coding is secondary, as most places it adds little that the shape or context does not already handle.
+- Colour-coding (that is, picking colours in an effort to organise and categorise related icons together) is secondary, as most places it adds little that the shape or context does not already handle.
 This also prevents us getting bogged down trying to over-categorise everything.

 - Colours should be bright and not overly saturated, appearing more like a tinted white, this aids in matching coloured icons and non-coloured ones into a cohesive set.
 It also should keep icons reasonably theme-able.